vitorhhelmbrecht/machine_learning/README.md

 Repository created to store all my studies about data science &amp; machine learning

 Observation:
-  * As I'm using this repository for learning, some content here are not completly from my authorship, sources will be always provided, if I forget, please, let me now.
+  * As I'm using this repository for learning, some content here are not completly from my authorship.
+Sources will always be provided.
+If I forget to do so, please let me now.

 <img src="https://img.shields.io/github/repo-size/vitor-hugo-helmbrecht/machine_learning" style=" float:left, margin-right:10px" />